 Unmanned Aerial Vehicles as a Tool for Monitoring and Evaluating Natural Channel Designs

-However, a knowledge gap persists regarding the implementation of UAVs to assist in the monitoring of natural channel designs throughout all construction stages, while concurrent advances in technology facilitate more applications for the tool.
+However, a knowledge gap persists when it comes to the implementation of UAVs to assist in the monitoring of natural channel designs through all stages of construction, even as concurrent advances in technology facilitate more applications for this tool.

-Using high-resolution imagery and photogrammetry software, textured 3D models and aerial mosaics can be rendered from short flights, allowing for the precise (±5 cm) analyses of feature dimensions, and channel planform to ensure congruence with technical designs.
+Using high-resolution imagery and photogrammetry software, it is possible to render textured 3D models and aerial mosaics from short flights, allowing for precise (±5 cm) analyses of feature dimensions and channel planform, to ensure congruence with technical designs.

 Furthering the tool’s applicability, UAVs equipped with thermal and multispectral sensors allow for assessment of water temperature, vegetation growth, and differentiation between plant species.

-Given that aerial platforms and UAVs have the potential of becoming an integral part of monitoring and evaluating programs for channel designs, a thorough review of the tool’s application is of great importance.
+Given that aerial platforms and UAVs have the potential to become an integral part of monitoring and evaluation programs for channel designs, a thorough review of the tool’s application is of great value and importance.

-1. To provide the audience with an understanding of the quality of data which may be acquired with an entry level drone.
+1. To provide the audience with an understanding of the quality of data which may be acquired with an entry level drone

-3. To improve understanding of the rules and regulations associated with commercial UAV use in Canada.
+3. To improve understanding of the rules and regulations associated with commercial UAV use in Canada

 ABOUT THE PRESENTER